adamsmd/BibScrape/README.md

 publisher that I forgot, let me know and I'll add it.
 I'm more hesitant to add publishers from other fields.
-Also, as a matter of policy, I prefer to scrape from publisher pages instead of from aggregators (e.g., BibSonomy, DBLP, etc.) as aggregators are much less predictable in the sorts of errors they introduce.
+Also, as a matter of policy, I prefer to scrape from publisher pages instead of from aggregators (e.g., BibSonomy, DBLP, etc.) as aggregators are much less predictable in the sorts of BibTeX mistakes they introduce.

 ### How to file issues